 - Remove the frozen bread dough from the pans.
 Wrap it in plastic wrap and place it in a resealable plastic freezer bag.

 - Date the bag(s) of dough and place it in the freezer immediately.
 Your dough can be frozen for up to four weeks.

 Using Frozen Bread Dough

-Freezing Yeast Pita and Pizza Dough
+How to Freeze Pita and Pizza Dough

-It's imperative that pita bread and pizza dough made out of yeast goes through at least one rise prior to freezing.
+It's imperative that pita bread and pizza dough made using yeast goes through at least one rise prior to freezing.
 Add a little bit of extra yeast to the mix to ensure a good rise after freezing.
-You can keep pita and pizza yeast bread for six months to one year as long as it's wrapped very well.
-You may need to cut pieces of the dough into smaller portions, simply wrap each section tightly with plastic wrap before freezing.
+You can keep pita and pizza dough for six months to one year in the freezer as long as it's wrapped very well.
+If you cut the dough into smaller portions, simply wrap each section tightly with plastic wrap before freezing.
 The dough will last the best if you put your freezer to -10 F (in comparison to the usual 0 F).
 A deep freezer will store frozen doughs nicely.